Volunteer training, assessment and oversight. Does your nonprofit have all the pieces in place?

 We also nurture volunteerism to foster a sense of community around nonprofit mission delivery and collective impact on social problems.
 In the best of worlds, nonprofit funders, policymakers, staff and volunteers are partners in making their community a better place.
 Volunteerism provides tangible opportunities for community members to learn more, help more and ultimately, give back more to their chosen locality or cause.

-While I agree that most nonprofits do not choose to issue public proclamations about the downside of utilizing volunteers, the types of problems you describe are often talked about amongst volunteer program professionals.
+While I agree that most nonprofits do not choose to issue public proclamations about the downside of utilizing volunteers, the types of problems you describe are often talked about among volunteer program professionals.
 People and personality issues are always something to deal with.
 But consider that you will also build some of the most rewarding relationships of your career.
 Ask any volunteer coordinator you meet.

 Approaching challenges with a welcoming, “can-do” attitude might make a big difference in your volunteer management experience.
 People can sense disapproval and dislike.
 Your volunteers may feel that it is no use to trying to team with you — you’ve already decided that most them are, as you say, “a waste of space.”
 I certainly would not be motivated to perform my best work with your killjoy clouds hanging over my head.